sbormann/ioBroker.iqontrol/README.md

 ### dev
 * (sbormann) Added clock widget.
+* (sbormann) Added ability to create symbolic links instead of real copys of devices.

 ### 1.3.3 (2020-10-17)
 * (sbormann) Fixed applying of widget-options for newly devices that havn't been saved before.